skalarproduktraum/phd-thesis/chapters/scenery.md

 The CAVE development libraries _Vizard_ and _CAVElib_ offer out-of-the-box virtual reality support, but are not able to render volumetric data, nor are they extensible enough to add such functionality as a plugin.
 They also do not integrate with the Fiji ecosystem and the Java VM and are closed-source software, with significant license costs for all users.

 The game engines _Unity_ and _Unreal_ in turn offer a wide variety of plugin-based extensions, albeit most of them are neither free nor open-source software.
 Both can be extended enough to facilitate volume rendering, but out-of-core volume rendering has not been shown yet.
-Both also support virtual reality and clustered rendering, although clustering is an experimental feature at the time of writing.
+Both also support virtual reality and distributed rendering, although distributed rendering is an experimental feature at the time of writing.
 They also do not offer integration into the Fiji ecosystem or the Java VM.

-_Vaa3D_ and it's extension, _TeraFly_, does offer plugin-based extensibility, rendering of volumetric data — even out of core — but falls short on the virtual reality and clustering support.
+_Vaa3D_ and it's extension, _TeraFly_, does offer plugin-based extensibility, rendering of volumetric data — even out of core — but falls short on the virtual reality and distributed rendering support.
 Vaa3D also does not offer Fiji/Java VM integration, although there exists a Fiji plugin that can import Vaa3D data.

 The commercial big data microscopy packages, _Amira_, _Arivis_, and _Imaris_ all offer similar feature sets, with support for out-of-core volume rendering, mesh data support, even virtual reality.
-With the exception of Imaris, they use older graphics APIs than DirectX12/Vulkan or OpenGL 4.x and do not support clustered setups.
+With the exception of Imaris, they use older graphics APIs than DirectX12/Vulkan or OpenGL 4.x and do not support distributed rendering setups.
 Imaris also offers Fiji integration, which the other two do not.
 However, non of them are open-source software and they do not support changes to their rendering routines.

 _Zeiss ZEN_ and is Zeiss' default microscopy acquisition software.
 It supports volumetric data and rendering of it, although not out-of-core.
 Since recently, ZEN also offers plugin-based extensibility, but is not open-source software and does not integrate with Fiji or the Java VM.